 Certain herbs can also help relieve symptoms.
-Try elderflower and kali bichromicum - check out Homeopet Nose Relief for more information.
+Try elderflower and kali bichromicum.
 Honey is another good option, but never give it to a diabetic or obese dog.
 For others, slip a teaspoon of honey into their food.
-K9 Honey has produced a range of honey-based produced specifically for dogs.
+Alternatively, try making home-made, honey-based dog treats.

 If you have a breed that is susceptible to a collapsing trachea then here are a few things you can do to limit its chance of progressing.
 First of all, watch your dog's weight - an obese dog is much more likely to suffer tracheal collapse.
 But also try and stick to moderate walks and exercise, and use a harness instead of a leash as it puts much less strain on the dog's throat.

-How can a vet help a coughing dog?
+How can a vet help a coughing and gagging dog?

-On the other hand, if your dog's cough persists, or appears particularly violent, then get to a vet sooner rather than later.
+If your dog suffers from a persistent cough, or starts coughing up blood, then get to a vet sooner rather than later.
 To figure out what's making your dog cough, the vet will perform a brief examination.
 He or she will listen to your dog's heart and lungs, and will also take their temperature.
 They may also do some diagnostic test like x-rays or ultrasounds.

-For things like kennel cough and tonsillitis, your vet will probably prescribe a course of antibiotics and the cough will be gone within a few weeks.
+For things like kennel cough and tonsillitis, your vet will probably prescribe a course of antibiotics or cough suppressants, and the cough will be gone within a few weeks.
 In the meantime, keep your pooch isolated so it doesn't infect other dogs.

 If your vet notices any fluid in your dog's lungs then medication can ease the symptoms.
 However, as it could indicate the presence of something more serious, the vet may refer your dog to a cardiologist (coughing is an early sign of congestive heart failure).